andrewcooke/ParserCombinator.jl/README.md

 * [Design](#design)
 * [Releases](#releases)

-A parser combinator library for Julia that tries to strike a balance between being both (moderately) efficient and simple (for the end-user and the maintainer).
-It is similar to parser combinator libraries in other languages (eg. Haskell's Parsec or Python's pyparsing) - it can include caching (memoization) but does not handle left-recursive grammars.
+A parser combinator library for Julia, similar to those in other languages, like Haskell's Parsec or Python's pyparsing.

+ParserCombinator's main advantage may be its flexible design, which separates the matchers from the evaluation strategy.
+That may sound odd, but makes it easy to "plug in" memoization, or debug traces, or to restrict backtracking in a similar way to Parsec - all while using the same grammar.

-ParserCombinator can parse any iterable type (not just strings).
+It can also parse any iterable type (not just strings).

 ## Example